-Advisors guide and support students as they determine career goals, connect students with resources and services on campus and assist students with the registration process.
+Advisors guide and support students as they determine career goals, help them develop an education plan, connect students with resources and services on campus and assist students in course selection and registration.
 Advisors are guided by a commitment to promote student development, critical thinking and personal responsibility.